BatchClayderman/Cryptography-Schemes/README.md

 - From ``bytes`` to ``int``: ``int.from_bytes(x, byteorder = "big")``
 - From ``Element`` to ``bytes``: pairingGroup.serialize(x)`` (``pairingGroup`` is an instance of ``PairingGroup``)
 - From ``bytes`` to ``Element``: ``pairingGroup.hash(x, elementType)`` (``pairingGroup`` is an instance of ``PairingGroup`` while ``elementType`` can be ``ZR`` or ``G1`` only)
-- Non-matrix objects to be concatenated: Convert the objects to ``bytes`` to perform concatenation
+- Objects to be concatenated (Not matrix concatenation): Convert the objects to ``bytes`` to perform concatenation
 - Objects to be $\oplus$: Convert the objects to ``int`` to perform $\oplus$

 Vectors, arrays, or lists in theory are stored as Python ``tuple`` objects in practice.
 This can help